The Art of Integration: Spanning The 8 Limbs

-Mysore style self-practice / Inspired Theme led classes
+Mysore style self-practice / Led classes

 Whether you are looking to advance your self- practice or currently struggling with an injury our intention will be to help you progress with clarity and intelligence.

-Morning Asana Lab with Ron Reid:
+Asana Lab with Ron Reid:

-Find ways to weave yoga philosophy into your asana sequence without alienating or overwhelming your students.
+Finding ways to weave yoga philosophy into your asana sequence without alienating or overwhelming your students.